danya/react-local/README.md

 ## Usage

-_Note_: there are also some other way do something like this plugin do using Babel and Webpack: [see here](https://medium.com/@jilizart/reduce-the-size-of-final-jsx-code-c39effca906f)

 **NB**: `react-local` works only with ES6 Modules because it looks for `import` statement.

 > If you use CommonJS you don't need `react-local`.
 You should just configure plugin for JSX (change `pragma`) and use such syntax for accessing of React properties: